 To determine the grade of a particular adventure we consider a number of factors.
 These include the condition of the walking terrain, the altitude, number of pass crossings and the length of the trek.
-The Beyond the Smile trek is graded as Introductory to Moderate.
-The 12 day trip reaches an altitude of 4070 metres following well defined trails.
+The trek is graded as Introductory to Moderate.
+The 9 day trek reaches an approx altitude of 3500 metres following well defined trails.
 In order to complete this trip you will need a good level of fitness.
 We advise that you undertake regular exercise – swimming, cycling, jogging, at least three times a week for at least three months prior to your departure.
 Hill walking with a daypack is also recommended.

 We will depart from Sydney bound for Nepal on a Thai International Airline’s flight TG472 at 4:00pm and arriving in Bangkok at 10:20pm.
 The flight to Kathmandu does not connect and a forced overnight stay is required.
 The Louis Tavern Hotel is located ‘air side’ of the airport.